manufacturecopy/wasteof-rss/README.md

 thank you [wuilly](https://wasteof.money/wuilly) for the incredible [wasteof.money api documentation](https://github.com/wulliy/wasteof-docs)

 thank you [imadeanaccount](https://wasteof.money/imadeanaccount) for inspiring me to make my bot open source after [you made yours](https://github.com/imadeanaccount1/onionbot)

+thank you to the people at [HNRSS](https://hnrss.github.io) for offering an easy way to grab Hacker News posts as RSS for the original version of this code, [@hackernews](https://wasteof.money/@hackernews)

 thank you to the [axios](https://axios-http.com), [dotenv](https://www.dotenv.org), and [rss-parser](https://github.com/rbren/rss-parser) libraries. without them, this bot would not exist.